druths/comp598-2021/hw4/README.md

 `ip_address.txt` should be a single-line file containing only the IP Address of your instance. **Do not add anything else in this file**.

+The IP address of your instance must the specified in a file named `ip_address.txt`. `ip_address.txt` should only contain a single line with ip address to your server, for example, `54.175.131.58`.
+You are welcome to submit a valid domain name, but it will break the unit tests.
+It will also break our grading scripts - do this at your own risk.

 If you want to add a data file to test your script, add it under the `data` folder.
 This is optional.

 You can also add test scripts and Jupyter notebooks under the `src` folder.
 They are meant to be **for your personal test purposes** only.
 We won't even look at them; all your work will be evaluated based on the results shown in your EC2 instance.